annotation/text-fabric/tf/docs/about/code.md

 arbitrary structured data (such as database dumps or TEI files) to TF (`tf.convert.mql`, `tf.convert.walker`).

-There is also some support for roundtrips of TF data into other annotation tools and back (`tf.convert.recorder`).
+There is also some support for round-trips of TF data into other annotation tools and back (`tf.convert.recorder`).

 ## Writing

-(`tf.writing`) Text-Fabric supports several writing systems by means of transliterations and conversions between them and Unicode.
+(`tf.writing`) TF supports several writing systems by means of transliterations and conversions between them and UNICODE.